Vocabularies

 description: "Multiple sources conflict, resolution unclear"

-# Custom confidence levels
+# Additional confidence levels

 tentative: